-Hamilton had a post-show speech for Mike Pence.
+Hamilton actors staged a post-show speech to ambush Mike Pence at the Richard Rodgers Theatre.
 Donald Trump tweeted his disapproval.

 Hamilton Cast Ambushes VP-Elect Pence After Curtain Call

 Actor Brandon Victor Dixon Publicly Lectures Pence

 This past Friday night, on November 18, 2016, the recently elected Vice-President-to-be, Mike Pence, attended Hamilton on Broadway.
 The Vice President elect wasn't warmly welcomed by most of the liberal-leaning NYC crowd when he turned up on with his children and their young cousins to see the wildly popular Broadway show.
 Rather than being courteous and civil to the winner of the 2016 Presidential election, the Broadway crowd at the Richard Rodgers Theatre booed him and showed their unabashed displeasure at his arrival.
 The poor man is not even in the Oval Office yet and already the uber-liberal New York crowd are showing their lack of restraint and were acting quite boorish.
 Michelle Obama often cited as the high road during the election, but this was nowhere to be seen on Friday night at Hamilton.
 You would think that would be the end of it, but as the show concluded, the actor who plays Vice President Aaron Burr, Brandon Victor Dixon, piled on and stepped forward to deliver a statement that he and his fellow cast members had hastily put together to attempt embarrass Pence in front of his family.
 The actors had no shame on the matter and they wanted to be part of the #nevertrump movement, even though they had already lost.